stronnag/IORCalc/README.md

 * Graphical data editor
 * Generate IOR certificate

 This is based on a program I wrote in 1984 and maintained until 1988 based on the ORC Red Book and amendments.
-It originally ran on a Sinclair QL QDOS operating system.
+It originally ran on a Sinclair QL / QDOS operating system.

-It has been recently modernised to contemporary C standards and a GTK3 UI added to replace the legacy QL UI.
+It has been recently modernised to contemporary C standards and a GTK UI added to replace the legacy QL TUI.

+It is a complete IOR'88 implementation, including all rig options (even Appendix 7  gaff rig).

+* The more esoteric rig options (ketch, schooner, yawl, gaff are untested as the author has no examples).
+* The post 1986 (1987-88) updates are untested.

-It is largely complete, missing only some esoteric rig options (Gaff rig etc), and believed to be accurate (when last compared to an official certificate in 1986, it was in complete agreement).
-The later changes 1987-88 are unverified.
+Otherwise, it is believed to be accurate; when last compared to official certificates in 1986, it was in complete agreement (with RORC Rating Office issued certificates).

 ## Binary Release Media